Phylogenetic signal: Techniques

 Quantifying phylogenetic signal can be done using a range of various methods that are used for researching biodiversity in an aspect of evolutionary relatedness.
-With a help of measuring phylogenetic signal one can determine exactly how studied traits are correlated with phylogenetic relationship between species.
+With the help of measuring phylogenetic signal one can determine exactly how studied traits are correlated with phylogenetic relationship between species.

 Some of the earliest ways of quantifying phylogenetic signal were based on the use of various statistical methods (such as phylogenetic autocorrelation coefficients, phylogenetic correlograms, as well as autoregressive models).
 With a help of the mentioned methods one is able to quantify the value of phylogenetic autocorrelation for a studied trait throughout the phylogeny.
 Another method commonly used in studying phylogenetic signal is so-called Brownian diffusion model of trait evolution that is based on the Brownian motion (BM) principle.
 Using Brownian diffusion model, one can not only study values but also compare those measures between various phylogenies.
 Phylogenetic signal in continuous traits can be quantified and measured using K-statistic.
 Within this technique values from zero to infinity are used and higher value also means greater level of phylogenetic signal.

 The table below shows the most common indices and associated tests used for analyzing phylogenetic signal.